-Spending countless hours in parks, on trails and in tide pools was the perfect training for Education Manager Felicia Van Stolk.
+Spending countless hours in parks, on trails and in tide pools was the perfect training for Executive Director Felicia Van Stolk.
 The Santa Cruz County native joined the Museum in January 2016 after other endeavors in environmental education and youth literacy.
+Felicia was appointed to the Executive Director position in September 2019.
+The following was a highlighted post from 2017.

 Felicia oversees all aspects of the Museum’s educational programming, including both the school and public programs.
 She leads the Museum’s education team in developing and leading school field trip programs at the Museum and at Neary Lagoon and Pogonip.